 These “Hard Brexit Scenario” articles seek to give a broad overview of no deal issues in some areas , with particular reference to Irish circumstances.
-The articles are selective and in no way comprehensive.These articles rely to some extent on measures published by the UK and EU authorities in relation to the previous scheduled dates for exit, 29th March 2019 (postponed to 31st January 2020 with an effective exit date on 31 December 2020) and 12th April 2019.
+The articles are selective and in no way comprehensive.These articles rely to some extent on measures published by the UK and EU authorities in relation to the previous scheduled dates for exit, 29th March 2019 (may also apply to new exit date on 31 December 2020) and 12th April 2019.
 Circumstances change quickly and there may be more up to date material on other parts of the site.

 A hard Brexit would be a sudden ‘Big Bang” which would change legal relations and arrangements across a range of sectors.
 It would be an overnight change to the terms on which business in conducted in many sectors.

 There may be an economic shock which causes a recession, which might not otherwise have occurred in Ireland and/or the UK.
 There may be a currency depreciation of Sterling against the Euro, which combined with an imposition of tariffs, customs and other procedures, may affect certain businesses sectors severely.

 These and other factors occurring together may have effects which may unwind in an unpredictable fashion.
 Businesses may contract, make employees redundant or close.
 There may be multiple knock on consequences which have further effect.
 The longer the no-deal scenario endures and the less that is done to mitigate it, the more severe and unpredictable this “feedback” loop may become.